JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

     Consumption is still more than 10x of competitors.
     Espressif is working on this, and in future Esp-Idf versions we will have low power in BLE (modem-sleep).

-# Part I - Esp-IDF app example
+# Part I - ESP-IDF app

-This example app for ESP32 is for latest esp-idf SDK.
+This app for ESP32 is for latest ESP-IDF SDK.
 And is entirely made in C++,
 with the exception of the C code for the BLE connection, based on the pcbreflux code (https://github.com/pcbreflux/espressif).